 This blend of different characteristics explains in part why others often mistake me for being more of an extrovert.
 I am not solely an introvert.

 What do you think?
 Are you a totality of one thing or the sum of many?

 Introverts do not need variety

 Here’s an example.
 Maybe you are considering being, or already are, more vegetarian.
 Do you eat just one vegetable?
-Heck no. Likely you have your favorite vegetables and you make delicious meals with a variety of them.
+Heck no. Likely you have your favorite vegetables, and make delicious meals with a variety of them.

 It’s a similar process to getting to those close friendships and relationships.
-It’s a go wide, then go deep process.
+It’s a go wide, then go in-depth process.